Fabber12/water-graphene/README.md

 </a>
 </p>

-Data and analysis scripts associated with the publication "*Role of surface oxidation in enhancing heat transfer across graphene/water interface via Thermal Boundary Resistance modulation*".
+Data and analysis scripts associated with the publication "*Role of surface oxidation in enhancing heat transfer across graphene/water interface via Thermal Boundary Resistance modulation*, by F. Tarulli and F.M.
+Bellussi".
 Includes LAMMPS input files (some generated via Moltemplate) and post-processing scripts (Python, MATLAB).

 ## Contents